UMD-CS-STICs/389Lspring18/codelabs/codelab-03/README.md

 You will be submitting:
 1. Screenshot of `lat-test.sh` output on canyon.jpg in Sydney S3
 - Two other screenshots of `lat-test.sh` output on any two internet URLs (images, websites, etc.).
-- Screenshot of `lat-test.sh` output on canyon.jpg in CloudFront
+- Screenshot of `lat-test.sh` output on canyon.jpg in CloudFront.
-- Screenshot showing the invalidation command you used and its console output
+- Screenshot showing the invalidation command you used and its console output.
 - A short paragraph explaining the trade-off associated with time duration (or TTL) of objects in CloudFront.
 Write this in a text file called `summary.txt`.

 Submit this assignment to `codelab3` on the submit server.
 Upload a zipped directory containing the following files: